What is the hidden benefit of pet insurance?

 - Cataracts (advanced stage)

-When caught early, diabetes can sometimes be reversed by the cat losing weight.
+When caught early, diabetes in a cat can sometimes be reversed by the cat losing weight.
 Otherwise, it’s down to daily injections of insulin to control the blood sugar levels.

 4. Kidney Disease